The Talk (talk show): Seasons 7–10

-On June 15, 2017, Aisha Tyler announced she would leave the series following the completion of the series' seventh season.
+On June 15, 2017, Tyler announced she would leave the series following the completion of the series' seventh season.
 She said she would return as a guest host and to promote her various projects.
 Her last show aired on August 4, 2017.
-The current hosts of The Talk auditioned women on air as "dates" to fill in Aisha's seat.
-At the start of the eighth season, some of the guest hosts included Carrie Ann Inaba, Garcelle Beauvais, Michelle Williams, and Sasheer Zamata.
+The current hosts of The Talk auditioned women on air as "dates" to fill in Tyler's seat.
+At the start of the eighth season, the guest hosts included Wayne Brady, Shemar Moore, Eric Christian Olsen, Wilmer Valderrama, Chris O'Donnell, Garcelle Beauvais, Tyler, Sabrina Soto, Vanessa Lachey, Vanessa Marcil, Pat Harvey, Roselyn Sanchez, Carrie Ann Inaba, Michelle Williams, Eve, Carnie Wilson, Jack Osbourne, Paula Abdul, Grant Show, and Sasheer Zamata.
 Hip-hop rapper Eve was announced as the fifth permanent co-host on November 14, 2017.

 In a promo for the ninth season, it was revealed that all five co-hosts would return to the panel.
 However, Chen did not return to the show for the ninth-season premiere amid sexual misconduct allegations against her husband Les Moonves.
 Chen officially announced her departure from the talk show in a pre-taped message on Tuesday, September 18, 2018.
+Guest hosts included Jodie Sweetin, Inaba, Wilson, Bertinelli, Tyler, Anjelica Huston, Jack Osbourne, Sheila E, Leeza Gibbons, Sanchez, Lisa Ling, Constance Marie, Ricki Lake, Camila Alves, Katherine Schwarzenegger, Brenda Song, Meredith Vieira, Salt-N-Pepa, Soledad O'Brien, Arsenio Hall, Catt Sadler, Robin Thede, Rita Moreno, Sara Evans, Lachey, Robin McGraw, Paris Hilton, Ayesha Curry, and Sean Hayes.
 On December 6, 2018, Variety announced that Inaba had been chosen to join the show as a permanent co-host and moderator, with a projected January 2019 debut.
 Inaba officially joined the show on January 2, 2019.

 During the April 9, 2019 episode, Gilbert announced she would depart the talk show at the conclusion of its ninth season; she cited acting opportunities and her desire to produce other projects as the reason for her departure; her final episode aired on August 2, 2019.

 The tenth season premiered on September 9, 2019, with Marie Osmond replacing Gilbert as co-host.
 In addition to Osmond's addition, a new set was unveiled.
 In March 2020, the show was scheduled to broadcast without an audience due to the COVID-19 pandemic in the United States, but CBS later decided to stop the show altogether out of an abundance of caution.
 The show was quickly revamped as The Talk @Home and began broadcast using Zoom, featuring each host from their own homes.
-Osmond departed the show in September 2020, before the 11th season premiere.
+Osmond departed the show in September 2020, before the 11th-season premiere.